|Facts about New South Wales State of Australia|

 First discovered by Captain James Cook, New South Wales was formally established as a colony on January 26, 1788 .
 After more than fifty years in 1856, responsible government was granted to the colony.
 At the beginning of the twentieth century on January 1, 1901, the colony formally gained statehood.

-The major cities of New South Wales shown in the map are: Armidale, Lismore, Cobar, Louth, Barnato, Hillston, Orange, Sydney, Canberra, and Wollongong.
-Canberra is the capital city of the Australia and houses all the important government buildings.
+The major cities of New South Wales shown in the map are: Armidale, Lismore, Cobar, Louth, Barnato, Hillston, Orange, Sydney, and Wollongong.
+Canberra, which is the Capital of the country is enclaved within New South Wales.
+It houses all the important government buildings.
 National Museum and National Library, Australian War Memorial, Australian Institute of Sport, and many other government agencies are located in Canberra.

 One of the most eclectic states, New South Wales is a perfect holiday destination.
 From national parks, rain forests, deserts, beaches to the historical sandstone edifices, New South Wales offers ample of recreational opportunities.